-This is the start of a dialogue about the vision for the future of the local social care markets with providers, people who use services and for carers.
-Communication will be on-going through partnership working with our partners and district councils and we will do this through partnership boards and provider forums.
+As we said last year it is the start of a dialogue about the vision for the future of the local social care markets with providers, people who use services and for carers.
+Communication has been on-going through partnership working with our partners and district councils and we will do this through partnership boards and provider forums.